mjordan/islandora_workbench_docs/docs/media_types.md

 | mp4 | video |
 | txt | extracted_text |

-If a file's extension is not defined in either this default mapping, the media is assigned the "file" type.
+If a file's extension is not defined in this default mapping, the media is assigned the "file" type.

 If you need to override this default mapping, you can do so in two ways: